Mr-Quokka/oki/doc/src/publishing/packaging-existing-project.md

 ## Publish

-Try to publish it in the local registry to test if the package is correctly configured, then if everything works, you can publish it to a real repository:
+Try to publish it in the local registry to test if the package is correctly configured, then if everything work, you can publish it to a real repository:

 ```bash
 oki publish --registry local